Chuck Berry’s Wife & Children Are A Testament To His Lasting Love

-Others may call him the Father of Rock n’ Roll, but to Chuck Berry’s wife, Themetta “Toddy” Suggs, he was just Charles Edward Anderson Berry.
+Others may call him the father of rock n’ roll, but to Chuck Berry’s wife, Themetta “Toddy” Suggs, he was just Charles Edward Anderson Berry.
 The pair were married for nearly 70 years, longer than his entire musical career, and she gifted him with four amazing children.

 #PositiveImages #BlackGreatness #blackexcellence #BlackHistoryMonth #ChuckBerry #ThemettaSuggs #Married #68years #BlackMan & #BlackWoman pic.twitter.com/rN463XGqch